Authored by the expert who managed and guided the team behind the Cameroon Property Pack

 How much are property prices expected to increase in Douala in 2026?

-As of early 2026, property prices in Douala are expected to increase by around 5% over the full calendar year, which would be a moderate but steady pace of growth.
+As of 2026, residential property prices in Douala are expected to increase by about 5% to 7% over the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Douala.